h2non/rocky/README.md

 ## Middleware layer

-`rocky` provides a build-in featured and powerful connect-style middleware that allow you to augment its functionality easily.
+One of the more powerful features of `rocky` is its build-in connect-style middleware layer.
+This allow you to augment the proxy functionality very easily attaching third-party middleware (also known as plugins).

-The middleware layer is compatible with
+`rocky` middleware layer has the same interface as connect/express middleware, and it's mostly compatible with them.

 ### Hierarchies